saienduri/Megatron-LM/megatron/core/QuickStart.md

 <br>

 **STEP 2 - GPT Model Setup**

-In this step, you create a GPT model.
-For a list of other configurations that you can pass into the model open and review [transformer_config.py](https://github.com/NVIDIA/Megatron-LM/tree/main/megatron/core/transformer/transformer_config.py).
+The following step shows you how you can quickly create a GPT model.
+For a list of other configs that you can pass into the model look into [transformer_config.py](https://github.com/NVIDIA/Megatron-LM/tree/main/megatron/core/transformer/transformer_config.py)
 ```
 from megatron.core.transformer.transformer_config import TransformerConfig
 from megatron.core.models.gpt.gpt_model import GPTModel